DoctorEaker/Round-Robin-Operating-Systems-Course/README.md

 # Round-Robin-Operating-Systems-Course
-Round Robin Basic Time for Completion calculator Algorithm
+Round Robin Basic Time Calculator Algorithm

 To execute it you need a c++ compiler, g++ is recomended